 The Graduate School Office determines a student's eligibility for federal loans according to a federal formula, which accounts for marital status, number of dependents, and expenses associated with living on- or off-campus.
 Generally speaking, the cost of education must be higher than the aid a student receives in order to qualify for federal loans.

-Expected Student Contribution is based on information provided on the FAFSA.
+Expected Family Contribution is based on information provided on the FAFSA.

 Aid from Princeton and other sources includes department aid, fellowships, stipends, Assistantships in Instruction, and Assistantships in Research.

-Financial aid = Cost of Attendance minus Expected Student Contribution minus Aid from Princeton and other sources.
+Financial aid = Cost of Attendance minus Expected Family Contribution minus Aid from Princeton and other sources.